 The EUSAIR should further promote cross-border collaboration among the countries in the AIR and foster knowledge sharing, coordinated efforts in resource management and the development of common policies to ensure sustainable practices.
 Encouraging research and innovation within the aquaculture and fisheries sectors is a key goal that includes investments in technology, research and the adaptation and development of best practices to enhance sustainability and competitiveness.

 EUSAIR objectives.
-The overall objective is to support cooperation efforts aiming at networking policy practices, business practices, research findings and other important assets to strengthen the fisheries and aquaculture sectors (in maritime and lake environments) in the Adriatic-Ionian region.
+The overall objective is to support cooperation efforts aiming at networking policy practices, business practices, research findings and other important assets to strengthen the fisheries and aquaculture sectors (in maritime and lake environments) in the Adriatic-Ionian Region.
 Support shall be offered in the fields of

 Better fisheries management measures, sustainable exploitation of fish stocks, improvement of data collection and fish stock assessment, harmonisation with EU regulations & international organisations.